 - Dry body brushing – how great would it be to have a self-care practice that take less than 5 minutes, leaving your skin feeing soft and rejuvenated?
 The skin is the largest organ in the body and often the one we most neglect.
 Dry body brushing is a natural wellness practice to encourage the excretion of toxins while helping stimulate the lymphatic system, it unblocks clogged pores and removes dead skin cells.

-2. Include more nutrient dense foods and fatty acids – with the cool season in full swing, our skin can become dry and flaky.
-Practice taking good care of your microbiome (gut health), ensure your vitamin and mineral status is well looked after and nourish your skin with essential fatty acids to boost dull looking skin.
+- Practice taking good care of your microbiome (gut health), ensure your vitamin and mineral status is well looked after and nourish your skin with essential fatty acids to boost dull looking skin.
+With the cool season in full swing, our skin can become more dry and flaky.
+Did you know this can be driven by a lack of healthy fats in the diet and dehydration.
 Fill your plate with at least 70% vegetables – think vibrant colour, dark leafy greens, seasonal vegetables – sweet potato, cauliflower, zucchini, watercress, eggplant, and enjoy healthy fats – avocado, extra virgin olive oil over salads, walnuts, chia seeds, fatty fish (wild caught-salmon, sardines), coconut oil (great body moisturiser for the harsh winter elements).

-3. Hydrate – I’ve noticed a trend lately in-clinic, hydration levels are dropping off.
-This is no surprise, as the cooler weather kicks in, drinking plenty of H2O slows down.
+- Hydrate – I’ve noticed a trend lately in-clinic, hydration levels are dropping off.
+This is no surprise as the cooler weather kicks in.
 This non-negotiable nutrient needs to be an essential part of self-care.
 The body is largely made up of water, without adequate hydration your body can’t function at its best – not to mention, the toll it takes on skin health.
 What to do?
 Create a habit.
 Like all habits, consistency is key!
-Set alarms and reminders on your phone, expose yourself to the stimulus frequently (i.e. have your drink bottle near).
+Set alarms and reminders on your phone, expose yourself to the stimulus frequently (i.e. have your drink bottle close by).

 My personal health hack is to wake up and before I do anything else I will drink a big glass of water, hydrating my body after a good nights sleep.
 Extra ways to boost total hydration includes drinking more herbal teas, soothing organic bone broth and vegetables juices.
 A question I get asked a lot is “how much water should I be drinking?” – a good aim is around 33 millilitres of water per kilogram of body weight (i.e. 73kg person equates to around 2.4L) .
 This is an estimate as there are factors that will vary your optimal hydration level – exercise, alcohol and caffeine consumption, etc. Don’t forget, plant foods contain a higher water content – thus, another great reason to add them to your plate.